Skip to main content

 Good for automating complex legal document workflows

-7. Thread Legal
+7. Easy Legal Billing

-8. Rolling Legal
+8. Jarvis Legal

 Good for expense tracking in a user-friendly platform